 Antarctica to the United States.
 If you are shipping samples from Antarctica to the United States, your permit will be sent to the Crary Lab in McMurdo.
 It will be held there until you are ready to leave the Ice.
+Additionally, all sample shipments need to be accompanied by a letter, on the proper university's letterhead, which answers the following three questions:

+- 1. What is the source of the product?

+- 2. If animal, what is the type and origin?

+- 3. Does the product contain any animal by-products?

+More information can be found in the Packing and Shipping Instructions - TL-MAN-0002 on the USAP website.
 A copy can be sent to you by request.
-If you plan to hand-carry your samples, you must present a copy of your permit and declare your samples to the MAF Biosecurity officials when you enter New Zealand.
+If you plan to hand-carry your samples, you must present a copy of your permit and declare your samples to the MPI Biosecurity officials when you enter New Zealand.
 If you are shipping, your permit will be available in the Crary Lab at McMurdo Station.
-When you are ready to ship your samples, contact the Crary Lab and Science Cargo staff with details of your shipment.

-A science team deploys a new instrument under the sea ice at its field camp on the McMurdo Sound sea ice.

-If you are working in the Antarctic Peninsula area, get transport details from the NSF representative there, the RPSC resident manager at Palmer, or the marine projects coordinator on your research vessel.
+When you are ready to ship your samples, contact the Crary Lab and Science Cargo supervisor with details of your shipment.
+If you are working in the Antarctic Peninsula area, get transport details from the NSF representative there, the ASC resident manager at Palmer, or the marine projects coordinator on your research vessel.